Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-versions-faq.md

 Micro frontends and microservices can have their own version numbers, independent of the bundle version, and can be updated in the same way.

-### 2. My bundle contains a microservice generated with the Entando Component Generator; does the version of the microservice have to be the same as the bundle version?
+### 2. My bundle contains a microservice generated with the Villanova Component Generator; does the version of the microservice have to be the same as the bundle version?

 The version of the microservice - or the Docker image associated with the microservice - isn't bound to the version number of the bundle it is a part of.
 Thus, the same microservice can be used in different bundles.